090988ansarikashif/hello-world/Grunt for the javascript files.md

 # Installing Grunt

 To minify and uglify the javascript you will need to use Grunt.
-To do so, install it :
+To do so, install it:

     sudo npm install -g grunt-cli

-It depends on NodeJS, so you might want to add it too before that :
+It depends on NodeJS, so you might want to add it too before that:

     sudo apt-get install nodejs